 |---|---|---|

-| Climbing | Visualization | Geometry Readiness |
+| Climbing | Visualization | Geometry readiness |

-| Spinning | Neural Integration | Information Processing |
+| Spinning | Neural integration | Information processing |

-| Team Sports | Strategic Planning | Logical Reasoning |
+| Team sports | Strategic planning | Logical reasoning |

 Decision-Making and Risk Assessment

-Spatial Awareness and Planning Abilities
+Spatial Awareness and Mathematical Thinking

 Supporting Academic Performance

-Mental and Emotional Wellbeing Benefits
+Mental and Emotional Wellbeing Benefits of Physical Play

 Reducing Stress, Anxiety, and Depression

-The Calming Effect of Movement
+The Calming Power of Rhythmic Movement

-Energy Release and Tension Relief
+Energy Release and Emotional Balance

 Building Self-Confidence and Resilience

-Improving Sleep Quality and Patterns
+Improving Sleep Quality

 Developing Emotional Regulation Skills